CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-13.png)

-3. Provide the project and instance details as follow:
+3. Provide the project and instance details as follows:

 * **Subscription:** Make sure your subscription is selected **by default (1)**.
 * **Resource group:** Select a resource group from the drop-down.
 Here we have selected **wafdev (2)**.